aquametalabs/aquameta/docs/quickstart.md

 Click the "commit" button, which brings up a list of staged and unstaged changes.
 Click "stage" for each row to stage for the next commit.
 Click "commit" to commit the changes, and supply a commit summary.

 ## Conclusion
 Congrats!
 You've completed the quickstart.
-Next, browse over to the [cheatsheet](cheatsheet.md) to see more of what you can do with Aquameta.
+Next, check out the [cheatsheet](cheatsheet.md) for a quick tour of Aquameta features and patterns, or dive into the [API Documentation](api.md).